SandeshS/Twitter-Veridicality/README.md

-This repository will be the home for code, data and a demo presented in the following paper:
+This repository will be the home for code, data and a demo presented in the paper - [i have a feeling trump will win..................": Forecasting Winners and Losers from User Predictions on Twitter](http://aclweb.org/anthology/D17-1166)

     @inproceedings{ssarmcdm2017forecasting,